Law Clinical Courses (CLIN)

 CLIN 5160 Domestic Violence Clinic (3)

 The Domestic Violence Clinic provides legal services to victims of domestic abuse, relationship violence, stalking, or sexual assault.
-Legal services will address the variety of legal problems which may arise as a consequence of domestic violence, including emergency assistance in obtaining protective orders, and extending to representation in family law cases; including child custody and support; problems with housing, unemployment, or denial of access to financial resources such as bank accounts or other community property.
-The Domestic Violence Clinic is offered in the fall for three credits and in the spring for three credits.
+Legal services will address the variety of legal problems which may arise as a consequence of domestic violence, including emergency assistance in obtaining protective orders, and extending to representation in family law cases, including child custody and support; problems with housing, employment, or denial of access to financial resources such as bank accounts or other community property.
+The Clinic must be taken in conjunction with Litigation Skills for DV Clinic Students.
+The Clinic is a full-year clinic only, with 3 credits awarded in the fall and 3 awarded credits in the spring.
 Enrollment is limited to twelve students.
 Students are selected on the basis of an application and personal interview.
 Students must meet all eligibility requirements of the Louisiana student practice rule.
-Prerequisites: Legal Profession and Evidence.
-Co-requisite: Litigation Skills for DV Clinic Students.
-Course may be repeated 2 times for credit.

 * May be taken concurrently.